FLAGBAR

 This is one of the things that this Captain did that shows what a good man he was and why he was so well thought of.

-Another incident, I think this happened in 1943, I was a GM1c in the 4th Division assigned to Turret 4 along with Max Stewart, Turret Captain, C. C. Hilton, Tom H. Huth, GM2c, Luther "Ray" Ricker, GM1c & ?Uncle Pud Bennett and others I have forgotten.
+Another incident, I think this happened in 1943, I was a GM1c in the 4th Division assigned to Turret 4 along with Max Stewart, Turret Captain, C. C. Hilton, Deceased Thomas J. Huth, GM2c, Deceased Luther "Ray" Ricker, GM1c & ?Uncle Pud Bennett and others I have forgotten.

 There was several private coffee pots at various locations, turrets, gun stations, engine rooms and etc. We could get ground coffee from supply.
 A new supply officer said we could not get any more coffee.
 We had to get our coffee from the galley.
 We got one of our crew on the stores working party to bring stores to the galley.
 Somehow one sack of coffee beans was dropped off in Turret 4.
 The Master of Arms and his crew searched high and low, but the sack was well hidden, so it was not found.